ComunidadBioInfo/cdsbsource/content/en/authors/mteresa/_index.md

 +++

-I am a data analyst with experience in ecology and marketing, I currently work in CONABIO (Mexico’s National Commission of Biodiversity) where I do statistical analysis related to biodiversity.
+I am a data analyst with experience in ecology and marketing, I currently work in Kantar where I do software development with R.

 I also enjoy teaching, I teach statistic courses to master students in Data Science and to bachelors in Mathematics and Actuarial Sciences at ITAM.
 Lastly, I love R, I am co-organizer of R-Ladies CDMX and I regularly give short courses in R.